Graduate Academic Advising

 When you’re an exploratory student, you follow a track of courses that allows you to explore major options and make progress toward graduation by completing general education courses.

-All first-time, first-year students must transition out of the exploratory track into a major no later than the end of your fourth tracking semester.
+All first-time, first-year students must transition out of the exploratory track into a major no later than the end of your fourth tracking semester (fall and spring semesters only).
 Transfer students with less than 45 hours of transferrable work who are admitted as exploratory students must transition out of the exploratory track into a major no later than the end of the second tracking semester.
-Transfer students with 45 hours or more of transferrable work must be admitted directly into a major and a college.
+Transfer students with 45 hours or more of transferrable work must be admitted directly into a major.

 The university’s 2014-15 revised exploratory students policy is available in the Undergraduate Catalog.